Kai Ryssdal: Early life and education

 Ryssdal is from Briarcliff Manor, New York.
 His surname is Norwegian, as his father was born in Norway.
 He spent several years of his childhood in England and Denmark before moving back to the United States at age eight, living in Westchester County, New York.
-He graduated from Emory University with a Bachelor of Arts degree in History in 1985.
+He graduated from Emory University with a Bachelor of Arts degree in history in 1985.
 Ryssdal received his Master of Arts in National Security Studies from Georgetown University in 1993.

 Career

 After graduating from college, Ryssdal spent eight years in the United States Navy, first flying a Northrop Grumman E-2 Hawkeye from the aircraft carrier USS Theodore Roosevelt, and later as a Pentagon staff officer.
-After earning his Master's degree, Ryssdal joined the U.S. Foreign Service, serving in Ottawa, Ontario, Canada, and Beijing, China.
+After earning his master's degree, Ryssdal joined the U.S. Foreign Service, serving in Ottawa, Canada and Beijing, China.

-After leaving the Navy, Ryssdal worked at a Border's Books & Music location in Palo Alto, California for $7 an hour.

 Before joining Marketplace, Ryssdal was a reporter and substitute host for The California Report, a news and information program distributed to public radio stations throughout California by KQED-FM in San Francisco.

-The Radio and Television News Directors Association and the national Public Radio News Directors Association have honored him with awards for his radio work.
+The Radio-Television News Directors Association and the national Public Radio News Directors Association have honored him with awards for his radio work.